qqqqqqq1/discord-thread-bot/README.md

 ```

 Ensure that the Discord bot token and Spotify API credentials are correctly set in the `.env` file before running.

-This documentation provides an overview of the bot's functionality and structure.
-For any modifications or further development, refer to the inline comments in the code for detailed explanations of specific sections.